The Magick Path of Tantra

 Ego, Ignorance, Repulsion,

-Most of the problems of life I have solved by simple living and developing the faculty of tranquility, and trying as much as possible, to be in harmony with natural environment and natural law.
-We have to meet or associate with people, things, and ideas but these tend to be always changing so attachment to any of them may bring sorrow and instability.
-It is best not to think too much about these things alone, but to discuss them freely in groups of the International Nath Order.
+Most of the problems of life I have solved by simple living, and developing the faculty of tranquility, and trying as much as possible to be in harmony with the natural environment and natural law.
+We have to meet or associate with people, things, and ideas, but these tend to be always changing, so attachment to any of them may bring sorrow and instability.
+It is best not to think too much about these things alone, but to discuss them freely in groups of the INO.